lorien/grab/docs/en/source/grab/request_setup.rst

     >>> g2.config['url']
     'http://google.com/'

-The Grab config object is simply a `dict` object some of which values are also `dict` objects.
+The Grab config object is simply a `dict` object.
+Some of the values may also be a `dict`.

 .. _grab_configuration_cloning: